volcano-sh/website/versioned_docs/version-v1.14.0/KeyFeatures/LoadAwareDescheduling.md

 ### Descheduling via crontab or fixed interval

-Users can deploy the  `Volcano descheduler` as a Deploment type workload instead of a cronJob.
+Users can deploy the  `Volcano descheduler` as a Deployment type workload instead of a cronJob.
 Then specify the command line parameters to run the descheduler according to cronTab expression or fixed interval.

 **cronTab scheduled task**: Specify the parameter `--descheduling-interval-cron-expression='0 0 * * *'`, which means to run descheduling once every morning.